-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

-- Areas you aren’t in very regularly.
+- Areas you don’t use very often.

-- Areas with hot and cold spots.
+- Locations with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Pricey central heat, either due to high fuel expenses or decreased efficiency.
+- Expensive central heat, either as a result of high fuel prices or reduced efficiency.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older homes that don’t have ductwork because of radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs